Our Whole School Curriculum Drivers

 We aim for our children to independently use and apply computing skills to support and extend their learning.
 We have a key emphasis on learning skills for computing; these include programming, debugging and exchanging information.
 Our children are taught how to access information, evaluate its suitability, store it, share it with others and tailor it to meet their own needs.
 Children undertake e-safety sessions on topics such as cyberbullying or keeping information safe.
 Alongside a full computing program of work we also use the Google suite of applications to develop the lifelong skills our children will need for their future..

 RE is taught according to the Lancashire Agreed Syllabus.
 This allows children to learn about the six major world religions through different topics such as special books and places of worship.
 Children are given opportunities to develop their understanding of and respect for, local faith communities.

 Personal, Social, Health and Citizenship Education

-PSHCE is taught using the Jigsaw scheme of work.
+PSHCE is taught using our own Discovery Curriculum.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum along with British Values.

 Modern Foreign Language

 As a school, we have chosen to teach French as our Modern Foreign Language.
-French is taught discreetly in Key Stage Two.
-In Key Stage One, informal activities are used to introduce children to the language.
-A governor visits the school on a weekly basis to work with groups of children in Year Two.
+French is taught weekly in Key Stage One and Two through a dedicated lesson per week.

 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 Our wide variety of extra-curricular clubs and events, extend these opportunities further.

-If you have any questions about what is studied in each year group, please speak to your child’s class teacher.
+If you have any further questions or would like more details about any curriculum or how we teach it or about what is studied in each year group, please speak to your child’s class teacher.